 How do I check my Internet ping?

-- Type in the word “ping” followed be a space
+• Type in the word “ping” followed by a space

-- After hitting enter it will do some tests and then give you those results
+• After hitting enter it will do some tests and then give you the results

 The way to test your ping for Apple users is also a little different

-- Type in the word “ping” followed be a space
+• Type in the word “ping” followed by a space

-- After hitting enter it will do some tests and then give you those results
+• After hitting enter it will do some tests and then give you the results

 The ping command line